General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 \subsection{Matter outflows}

 We now turn our attention to the matter flagged as ejected during the merger.
-We note that at the time at which all quantities are measured in our simulations ($4\,{\rm ms}$ after formation of an apparent horizon), nearly all of the ejecta has left our computational domain.
-Its characteristics are thus determined from our sampling of the matter leaving the computational grid.
+As we evolve the simulations until the unbound parts of the tidal tail have left the grid, its characteristics are determined from our sampling of the matter leaving the computational grid.
 Simulation SFHo-161-151 does not produce any significant amount of unbound material before the remnant collapses to a black hole, and simulation SFHo-180-131 produces such a small amount of unbound material ($5\times 10^{-5}M_\odot$) that its measured properties are likely significantly impacted by numerical errors.
 Accordingly, we focus our attention once more on the most asymmetric systems, SFHo-178-106 and LS220-178-106.